New standard tuning: Artists who use new standard tuning

+The collection A Plague of Crafty Guitarists features many NST players including Nigel Gavin.

-NST has been adapted for instruments besides guitar.
-Italian guitarist Fabio Mittino plays in NST.
-Trey Gunn (Crimson's warr guitar player from 1994 to 2003) and Markus Reuter (TUNER with Crimson drummer Pat Mastelotto) have adapted NST for their 8- and 10-string instruments; in 2007 Reuter used a B♭-F-C-G-D-A-C-D tuning.
-Finnish musician Heikki Malmberg uses a 7-string guitar tuned in NST with an additional low F. Additionally, British musician Michael Linden West plays the oud in NST.
+New standard tuning has been adapted for instruments besides guitar.
+Trey Gunn (Crimson's warr guitar player from 1994 to 2003) and Markus Reuter have adapted new standard tuning for their 8- and 10-string instruments; in 2007 Reuter used a B♭-F-C-G-D-A-C-D tuning.
+Finnish musician Heikki Malmberg uses a 7-string guitar tuned in new standard tuning with an additional low F.